 In June 1986, Kaydon Corporation removed 1,500 cubic yards of contaminated soil and sludge and transported them to an approved landfill.
-In January 1988, based upon the results of a hydrogeological study, operation of two purge wells was initiated to capture the contaminated groundwater.
-A 1992 hydrogeological investigation revealed further organic solvents levels in the groundwater, including 1,2-dichloroethane, cis-1,2-dichloroethylene, perchloroethylene, tetrachloroethylene, 1,1,1-trichloroethane, 1,1-dichloroethane, and trichloroethylene.
+In January 1988, based upon the results of a hydrogeological study, operation of two purge wells was initiated to capture contaminated groundwater.
+A 1992 hydrogeological investigation revealed more extensive solvent contamination in groundwater, including 1,2-dichloroethane, cis-1,2-dichloroethylene, perchloroethylene, tetrachloroethylene, 1,1,1-trichloroethane, 1,1-dichloroethane, and trichloroethylene.

-MDEQ requested that Kaydon Corporation perform a soil investigation to identify potential contamination from the old seepage pits and old lagoons, which had not yet been addressed.
-Groundwater had been found to have higher concentrations, but more recent contaminant concentrations in the ground water have declined.
-Thus, these investigations have been deferred; it is expected that additional investigations will not be necessary.
+MDEQ requested that Kaydon Corporation perform a soil investigation to identify potential sources of contamination from the old seepage pits and old lagoons, which had not yet been addressed.
+More recent contaminant concentrations in the groundwater have declined.
+Thus, these investigations have been deferred.
+It is not expected that additional investigations will be necessary.

 Two additional source areas of contaminated soils were discovered on the site in 1997 and 1998.
-Both areas were investigated and remediation consisted of removal of contaminated soils and visually impacted groundwater.
-In 2003, soil boring samples were collected from beneath the building to address potential indoor air issues.
+Both areas were investigated and remediated by removing contaminated soils and visually impacted groundwater.
+In 2003, soil boring samples were collected from beneath the building on-site to address potential indoor air issues.
 All on-site remediation was completed in 2003.

-The MDEQ RAP process has been used to investigate and remediate the site, since Kaydon Corporation has voluntarily complied with Michigan's requests.
-Cleanup criteria for onsite soils and groundwater meet the State of Michigan's standards established under NREPA.
+The MDEQ RAP process has been used to successfully investigate and remediate the site, since Kaydon Corporation has voluntarily complied with Michigan's requests.
+Cleanup criteria for on-site soils and groundwater meet the State of Michigan's standards established under NREPA.

-All work at the site has been voluntarily completed by Kaydon with oversight by MDEQ.
-Additional institutional controls, the last unresolved issue, is currently being studied by Kaydon and MDEQ.
-These institutional controls would likely be restrictive covenents on individual properties.
-Additional Monitored Natural Attenuation monitoring is also continuing at OU2 (offsite groundwater) by Kaydon.
+All work at the site has been voluntarily completed by Kaydon, with oversight by MDEQ.
+Additional institutional controls, the last unresolved issue, are currently being evaluated by Kaydon and MDEQ.
+These institutional controls would likely consist of restrictive covenants on individual properties.
+Additional Monitored Natural Attenuation monitoring is also being conducted at OU2 (offsite groundwater) by Kaydon.

-Soils at the facility have been remediated to levels protective of industrial direct contact criteria and inhalation.
-Continued industrial use is anticipated at the site.
-No additional institutional controls are anticipated to limit activities at the Kaydon property as the property is currently zoned for industrial use.
+Soils at the facility have been remediated to levels protective for industrial direct contact and inhalation.
+Industrial use is expected to continue at the site.
+Additional institutional controls are not anticipated, since the Kaydon property is currently zoned for industrial use.

 The groundwater purge system is expected to remain in operation until Maximum Contaminant Levels and Michigan Part 201 Drinking Water Standards are achieved.
 MDEQ is requiring that Kaydon prepare an Operations, Maintenance, and Monitoring Plan that will outline activities required to ensure proper system performance and contaminant plume evaluation.

-A preliminary close-out report (PCOR) was signed by EPA in June 2006.
-The PCOR documents that all construction was completed.
+EPA signed a preliminary close-out report (PCOR) for the site in June 2006.
+The PCOR documents that all construction activities have been completed.

-Property ReuseSoils at the facility have been remediated to levels protective of industrial direct contact criteria and inhalation.
-Continued industrial use is anticipated at the site since the property is currently zoned for industrial use.
+Property ReuseSoils at the facility have been remediated to levels protective for industrial direct contact and inhalation.
+Industrial use is expected to continue at the site.
+Additional institutional controls are not anticipated, since the Kaydon property is currently zoned for industrial use.